RooflineAI/iree-hexagon-plugins/plugins/runtime/hexagon/README.md

 ## Directory Structure

-- `.`: HAL driver implementation on the ARM side, all sources compiled for ARM
+- `.`: HAL driver implementation on the ARM host side, all sources compiled for ARM
 - `registration`: implementation of HAL driver registation, compiled for ARM
-- `serialize` serialization of data for transmission from ARM to DSP, can be unit-tested in isolation, can be compiled for any architecture, runs on ARM side
+- `serialize` serialization of data for transmission from ARM host to DSP, can be unit-tested in isolation, can be compiled for any architecture, runs on ARM host side
 - `test`: unit tests for the parts that can be unit-tested
-- `interface`: RPC interface definition, ARM call the functions, DSP provides the functions, some ARM and some DSP sources are generated from this
+- `interface`: RPC interface definition, ARM host calls the functions, DSP provides the functions, some ARM and some DSP sources are generated from this
 - `dsp`: implementation on the DSP side, all sources compiled for DSP
-- `arm_dsp`: headers for data structures shared between ARM and DSP, see also README.md in this dir
+- `arm_dsp`: headers for data structures shared between ARM host and DSP, see also README.md in this dir

 ## Building